BIGJRA/BIGJRA.github.io/rejuv.md

 Again, you'll be given the choice to activate the Interceptor's wish.
 I choose not to for this guide.

 As Melia, take a stroll around the town.
-Head into the Pokemart, then defeat Sariah.
+Head into the mart, then defeat Sariah.

 In the grove, talk to the Arceus statue.
 Head down and prepare for a